 A brand’s website is its online business card — but it shouldn’t end there.
-Aside from informing your site visitors about the products and services you offer, the end goal is to transform the curious viewers into buying customers.
+Aside from informing your site visitors about the products and services you offer, the end goal is to transform curious viewers into buying customers.

 InHaus Cooking offers unique services that allow anyone to enjoy fine dining at home.
 Their website, designed by Azuro Digital, shines a spotlight on the premium quality of their food and the glowing reputation of their chef, Michael Hauschild.